Curriculum & Instruction

 Curriculum Provides Elementary Schools with Strong Academic Foundation

 Curriculum provides focus at the elementary schools, which serves students from Kindergarten to Grade Five, is to provide a strong foundation in the basics, as well as opportunities for creative expression, artistic growth and physical and social development.
 To support these objectives, the faculty of each elementary school includes full-time art, music and physical education teachers, as well as home-school advisors.
 In addition, Extended Learning, a program for academically advanced students, is offered to students in grades four and five.
 For those students identified with special education needs, a range of programs are available from inclusion to full-time special education classes.
-Media Centers are staffed with half-time media specialists and full-time assistants.
 Technology has been implemented in our elementary schools to support student learning and offer additional educational resources.
 Opportunities to learn through and with technology begin in Kindergarten.

 Focuses on Team Approach